Yellow River or Huang He River the Cultural Symbol Across Time and Space — History, Facts, and Symbolic Meanings

 Around 2070 BC — 1600 BC: Yu the Great and Xia Dynasty

-When many civilizations were suffering from different types of severe weather, the Yellow River also encountered huge floods that lasted for years and caused catastrophic damages.
+When many civilizations were suffering from different types of severe weather, the Yellow River also encountered huge floods that lasted for years and caused catastrophic damage.

 Yu the Great, led people after decades of hard work, successfully defeated the huge flood, and then was supported as the king who later established the Xia Dynasty, the first hereditary kingdom in the ancient history of China.

-Their success, on the other hand, was the beginning of Chinese people's united, large-scale fights again the floods of the Yellow River.
+Their success, on the other hand, was the beginning of the Chinese people's united, large-scale fights again the floods.

 Bronze Wine Cup (Jue) Unearthed from Erlitou Site that Believed as Capital of the Xia Dynasty — Luoyang Museum (Photo by Dongmaiying)

 1600 BC — 1127: Economic and Political Center of Ancient Empires

 Since then, most unified dynasties of China originated or set their capital cities in the area, including Shang (1600 BC — 1046 BC), Zhou (1046 BC — 256 BC), Qin (221 BC — 207 BC), Han (202 BC — 220 AD), Sui (589 — 619), Tang (618 — 907), and Northern Song (960 — 1127) dynasties.